DichromaticLB/wadu/README.md

 #### SLICE

-Slice allows you extract a section from vector of bytes, left is closed range and right is open i.e [from , to) -> [1,4) -> 1,2,3
+Slice allows you extract a section from vector of bytes, left is closed range and right is open, if the begining or end boundaries are beyond the limits of the value it might return less data than expected. i.e [from , to) -> [1,4) -> 1,2,3

 > SLICE '(' value ',' from ',' to ')'